-Students in ABE, GED® Preparation, and Applied Academics for Adult Education (AAAE) programs must have achieved a minimum of 80% attendance at the end of each semester.
+Students in ABE, GED® Preparation, and Academic Skills Builder (ASB) programs must have achieved a minimum of 80% attendance at the end of each semester.
 Students not having met this requirement will sign an acknowledgement that they have been notified that continued absences may pose a threat to program enrollment.
 Teacher conferencing and School Intervention Team meetings will be held with the student as necessary to attempt to alleviate issues resulting in excessive absences and to counsel him or her of possible alternatives and consequences.